-- 10.2.11 Where planning permission is required for renewable energy projects, this shall include a planning condition requiring the removal of associated infrastructure and the reinstatement of a building or restoration of land to its original condition or appearance within three years of the equipment becoming permanently non-operational. - 10.2.12 Proposals which include the generation of energy from waste are a County matter and as such will be dealt with by Nottinghamshire County Council. - 10.2.13 Many small scale technologies are now permitted development, therefore the requirements of Policy ST51 do not apply. - 10.2.14 More detailed guidance relating to the provision of renewable energy or low carbon technology development will be set out in the Greening Bassetlaw Supplementary Planning Document following the adoption of the Local Plan.
+- intensification of an existing scheme.
+Policies ST40, ST42 and ST37 are particularly relevant when considering these issues. - 10.2.17 All proposals will be considered in terms of their impact on neighbouring land uses and the affected community.
+Developers should demonstrate community support through an appropriate developer led pre-application consultation or through the neighbourhood planning process, where applicable.
+This should demonstrate the community response, including from the relevant parish/town council, is positive overall. - 10.2.18 Where planning permission is required for renewable energy projects, this shall include a planning condition requiring the removal of associated infrastructure and the reinstatement of a building or restoration of land to its original condition or appearance within three years of the equipment becoming permanently non-operational. - 10.2.19 Proposals which include the generation of energy from waste are a County matter and as such will be dealt with by Nottinghamshire County Council. - 10.2.20 Policy ST51 requires developers to provide evidence based assessments of power generation based upon actual yield rather than installed capacity.
+This is necessary to enable the Council to have a robust understanding of the district's contribution towards national zero carbon targets.
+Further details are found in the Local Plan's monitoring framework. - 10.2.21 More detailed guidance relating to the provision of renewable energy or local carbon technology development will be set out in the Greening Bassetlaw Supplementary Planning Document following the adoption of the Local Plan.

-POLICY ST51: Renewable and Low Carbon Energy Generation
+POLICY ST51: Renewable Energy Generation